How Employment Affects Social Security Disability Benefits for Workers with Vision Loss

 - Plan to Achieve Self-Support (PASS) is designed to help recipients acquire items, services, or skills that are needed to attain work goals, and to reduce or eliminate the need for benefits provided under the Social Security and Supplemental Security Income (SSI) assistance programs.
 Working While Disabled — A Guide to Plans for Achieving Self-Support Plan (Publication No. 05-11017) is an online publication that explains the application process, eligibility requirements, and Social Security definitions of blindness and disability.

 - The Ticket to Work and Self-Sufficiency Program is an employment program for people with disabilities who are interested in employment.
 The goal of the Ticket to Work Program is to increase opportunities and choices for Social Security disability beneficiaries to obtain employment, vocational rehabilitation, and other support services from public and private providers and employers.

 - Medicare recipients can continue to be covered if their employer does not offer medical insurance.
 The continued coverage begins as short term, but can be extended as needed.

-- The Social Security Disability and Resource Center provides information about the federal government's two disability benefit programs: Title II Social Security Disability Benefits and Title 16 SSI Disability Benefits.
+- The Social Security Disability Resource Center provides information about the federal government's two disability benefit programs: Title II Social Security Disability Benefits and Title 16 SSI Disability Benefits.
 Covered topics include disability applications, denials of claims, filing appeals, and how the disability claim evaluation process works.

 For more information about SSI, SSDI, and Medicare, contact your local Social Security office or call 1-800-772-1213.
 A full listing of all online Social Security Benefit publications is available on the Social Security website.